How to free up storage space on Android

 One of the most important features of your smartphone is its storage.
-This is how you download your favorite apps, save all of your special photos, download music playlists for long road trips — you name it.
+It's how you download your favorite apps, save all of your special photos, download music playlists for long road trips — you name it.
 The longer you hold onto your phone, the more likely it is you'll start to run out of space at some point down the road.
 Should you find yourself in this situation, here are a few tips on how to free up storage space on your Android phone.

 Products used in this guide

 We're using a Google Pixel 4 XL running Android 10 for this guide.
-Some of the screenshots may not look 100% the same depending on what phone you have, but the core idea of everything should be the same.
+Some screenshots may not look 100% the same depending on what phone you have, but the core idea of everything should be the same.

-Check how much storage your phone has
+Check how much storage left on your phone

 - Open the Settings on your phone.